maowenzhang/FWRG/README.md

 7. open "http://localhost"

-8. for more, refer to doc “Project Information.doc”
+8. for more, refer to doc “Project Information.doc?